 The Fort McMurray Oil Barons are committed to helping players further their education through hockey.
 The Oil Barons are in constant communication with the NCAA, CIAU, and ACAC schools to ensure every opportunity is provided for the student athlete to pursue their goals.
 Keyano College, located in Fort McMurray, offers university transfer programs.
-Father Mercredi High School is located next door to the Casman Centre.
+Father Mercredi High School is located next door to Centerfire Place.
 Regular contact is made with the high schools to monitor a player's progress and attendance.
 Scholarships are available to outstanding student athletes from both the AJHL and the team.

 Fort McMurray boasts an outstanding community college, offering the opportunity for post secondary players to upgrade or work on their college studies.
 Scholarship opportunities exist for players through such donors as the Royal Bank, the AJHL and Friends of the AJHL.